• Skip to primary navigation

 I also like that the heel is a little flatter on both of these shoes because it provides a nice wide base for establishing balance when doing unilateral exercises and lateral training.
 Overall, both of these models feel consistent for versatile training.

 If I had to pick a singular winner between these two shoes for versatile training, I’d go with the Nike Free Metcon 5.
-The reworked upper in this shoe gives them a more spacious fit and the mesh through the toe box has good breathability.
+The reworked upper in this shoe gives it a more spacious fit, and the mesh through the toe box has good breathability.

 Me testing the Nike Free Metcon 5 for jump rope